TheOdinProject/curriculum/ruby_programming/files_and_serialization/project_event_manager.md

 Imagine that a friend of yours runs a non-profit org around political activism.
 A number of people have registered for an upcoming event.
 She has asked for your help in engaging these future attendees.
-She wants to help attendees contact their governmental representatives by finding those representatives based on the attendees' zip codes.
+For the first task, she wants you to find the government representatives for each attendee based on their zip code.

 ### Initial Setup

-Create a folder named `event_manager` wherever you want to store your project.
-In that folder, create a plain text file named `event_manager.rb`.
-To do that using your command-line interface, you can use the following commands:
+Create a project directory folder named `event_manager` wherever you want to store your project.
+In the project directory, create another folder named `lib` and inside that folder create a plain text file named `event_manager.rb`.
+Using your command-line interface (CLI), you can enter the following commands:

 ~~~bash
 $ mkdir event_manager